 If you’ve been mostly authentic with your brand and your marketing and everything like that.
-It’s really like a lot of the churn and burn type sites that especially in the health space that has seen big impacts from this.
-So if you’ve cut corners for many years, and you happen to rank a couple of years back for like financial keywords or health keywords or legal keywords, that’s probably not going to happen anymore.
+It’s really like a lot of the churn and burn type sites, especially in the health space that has seen big impacts from this.
+So if you’ve cut corners for many years, and you happen to rank a couple of years back for financial keywords or health keywords or legal keywords, that’s probably not going to happen anymore.

 If you weren’t very forthcoming about who’s writing the content, how much can you trust those people?
-And that’s something that we actually saw and one of the reasons why I talked about it so much is because it happened to my one of my main clients at Path on August 1, the medic update and it was so devastating.
+And that’s something that we actually saw and one of the reasons why I talked about it so much is because it happened to one of my main clients at Path on August 1, the medic update and it was so devastating.

 And I hadn’t seen a core algorithm update play out in that way since Penguin, but during Penguin I was buying links so it was a much more clear like cause and effect.
 Right medic.
 So it’s important, but it’s for many sites, it’s not a huge consideration.
-But for sites where it is it’s very important.
+But for sites where it is, it’s very important.

 QDF and COVID-19, Consequences of Google Updates